yetnetbehailu/MonstersInc-game/README.md

  - _"As a **user**, I want to be able to read my score result_".
        - Scoreboard visible at game page throughout play.

+---
+## Deployment ##

+To share the live website with others, I deployed my project on GitHub Pages using following steps:

+1. Logged-in to my GitHub account.

+2. Selects my repositories.

+3. Click on my Ivolunteer repository

+4. On the top right navigation clicked on settings.

+5. Under the settings section of the GitHub repository, scroll down to the GitHub Pages section.

+6. Selects Master Branch from the Source dropdown menu.

+7. Once selected, this publishes the project to GitHub Pages and displays the site URL.

+** The code can be run locally through clone or download.**

+1. You can do this by opening the repository, clicking on the 'Code' button, and selecting either 'clone or download'.

+2. Once you've copieed the clone URL for the repository in your local IDE open Git Bash

+3. Change the current working directory to the location where you want the cloned directory to be made

+4. Type git clone and then paste the URL you copied in Step 2.
+5. Press Enter.
+Your local clone will be created

+6. To remove the origin link from your IDE, type git remote rm origin

+7. Alternatively you can download the ZIP folder of this project by clicking the Code button and selecting Download ZIP.

+8. It can then be unpacked into your desired location

+9.Open the index.html file to run the project locally.